 Two men are crammed into this long, thin painting which was once the right wing of a triptych (a painting in three parts).
 In front is the donor.
 He wears the white habit of a Premonstratensian canon; the mitre (headdress) in front of him shows that he is a mitred abbot.
-Behind him is the fourth-century saint Ambrose, Bishop of Milan.
+Behind him is Saint Ambrose, Bishop of Milan in the fourth century.

 ‘Moderation in all things’ is written on the back of the panel in Latin – a popular motto, and one used by at least two Premonstratensian abbots.
 Ambrose, however, was not a common name in the Netherlands, nor was he a widely venerated saint.
 There can be little doubt that the donor is Ambrosius van Engelen, Abbot of Park, just south of Leuven.